 Fertilizers are available as slow-release pellets, ready-to-use pump formulations and water-soluble fertilizers that should be applied at half-strength.

 Cactuses don’t need repotting very often, but when you repot, use a container two inches bigger than the current one.
 Again, wear gloves.
 Cut away any dead or unhealthy plant parts and gently shake the old potting mix off the roots.
 Put the cactus in the new pot and fill it to the neck level of the plant.
 Tap the pot lightly to settle the potting mix.

 All cactus can bloom when they’re mature, but not all do.
 Some take up to 30 to 50 years to produce flowers, and others never bloom unless they get exactly the right combination of light, water and fertilizer.

 Popular types of blooming indoor cactuses include Christmas cactuses (Schlumbergera bridgesii) and Thanksgiving cactuses (S. truncate).
 These plants need long nights, cool temperatures and short days to form blooms.
 They’re often sold in bloom around the holidays.
-Encourage them to flower again by cutting back on watering, starting in October, and keeping them in a cool (50 to 55 degrees), dark location for 12 to 14 hours a day.
+Encourage them to flower again by cutting back on watering, starting in October, and keeping them in a cool (50 to 55 degrees Fahrenheit), dark location for 12 to 14 hours a day.
 After six to eight weeks, buds should appear.
 Let the plants adjust slowly to normal household temperatures and start watering just enough to keep them evenly moist.